-This fellowship award has been established to support outstanding graduate students (master's or Ph.D.) currently enrolled in any field in the University of Minnesota Graduate School.
+This fellowship award has been established to support outstanding students currently enrolled in the Graduate School in any field, who are Minnesota residents.
 Applicants must have outstanding academic achievement, excellent leadership potential, and an interest in or connection with Norway.
-Must be official state of Minnesota residents.
-The stipend is \$12,000 for the academic year, plus full tuition.
+The stipend is \$7,500 for the academic year 2004-05, plus full tuition.
+Recipients may supplement the stipend with funds in any amount from any source.
 Sponsored by the Torske Klubben of Minneapolis.
 Deadline: March 1 (if deadline falls on a weekend, then the following Monday.)